Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields

+We note that the more we give primes of bad reduction, the less the bound $B_\mathbb{R}$ is relevant, as the congruence conditions become much stronger.
+For this reason, we only suppose there are few small primes of bad reduction for the examples in the tables.

+We now give some remarks related to the effectiveness of the refined formula, while discussing some of the results in the tables. \begin{itemize}

-Table \ref{table of rank 0 curves} shows results for rank $0$ curves.
-The minimal conductor for such a curve is $11$, but we can already see how supposing bad reduction at small primes improves the lower bound.
-In particular, supposing multiplicative reduction at $2$ yields a lower bound of $14$.
-Similarly, suppose that we have additive reduction at $2$.
-Then the conductor bound is $17.293$, hence the conductor is at least $20$.
-In particular there are no curves of conductor $16$.
+\item Table~\ref{table of rank 0 curves} presents results for rank $0$ curves.
+The minimal conductor for such curves is $11$, but assuming bad reduction at small primes significantly improves the lower bound.
+Assuming multiplicative (resp. additive) reduction at $2$ gives a lower bound of $12.956$ (resp $17.293$).
+Combined with congruence conditions, this means such curves have conductor greater than 14 (resp 20), and indeed curves with these conductor do exist.
+In particular, there are no curves of conductor $16$.